 Classes at Steeple School are divided by age groups and include weekly enrichment classes to explore imagination, creativity, practical skills, and more.

-For children age four by September 1.
+For children age 4 years old by September 1.
 Our Pre-K program helps children develop the knowledge and skill involved with all concept areas of learning: language, pre-reading, math, science, creative arts, along with social and emotional development.
 Our Pre-K students are well prepared for the transition to kindergarten.

 Early Morning and Extended Care Programs: